wshon/madedit-mod/README.txt

   FontWidth.dat is Cache of Font-Width-Data, it can speed-up MadEdit a lot.

   * Download dictionary at http://extensions.openoffice.org
+    oxt is actually a zip file.
+So, download it and open it with 7-zip.
+Then extract the .dic and .aff to ./Dictionaries.
+Re-start MadEdit-Mod to load the dictionary.
   * Use MadEdit-Mod with other applications like CPPCheck, Visual Studio, try 'madedit %f*lineNum'